 - Information for Institutions - Information for institutions and NYS DOH class 3 institutional dispensers on the proper disposal of over-the-counter and prescription drugs.

 - Information for Pharmacies, Veterinarians and Retailers - Information for pharmacies, retailers that sell drugs and veterinarians on the proper disposal of pharmaceuticals including the requirements for displaying the required poster.

-- Household Drug Collection Schedule - Schedule of household drug collections in New York State in 2010
+- Household Drug Collection Schedule - Schedule of upcoming household drug collections in New York State

 - How to Hold a Pharmaceutical Collection - The steps necessary, including forms and permissions required, to hold a household pharmaceutical waste collection in New York.

 - What DEC and Others are Doing to Reduce Drugs in Surface Waters - Describes what actions DEC and other states and organizations are taking to reduce the amount of medications that are disposed of improperly